-- 5.4 Land use policies are used to determine planning applications made for development proposals.
+5.4 Land use policies are used to determine planning applications made for development proposals.
 They can establish the principles for retaining or changing the use of land in settlements and in the countryside.
-They can also set out the conditions against which development proposals will be judged in terms of their design, access, etc. - 5.5 The purpose of these policies is to encourage planning applications to be made for potential development which the local community believes will contribute towards sustainable development and to discourage applications which the local community would consider to be inappropriate development given the local context of the village - 5.6 The purpose of these policies is either to encourage planning applications to be made for things the local community wants to see happen, or to discourage applications for developments that they do not want to happen.
+They can also set out the conditions against which development proposals will be judged in terms of their design, access, etc.

+5.5 The purpose of these policies is to encourage planning applications to be made for potential development which the local community believes will contribute towards sustainable development and to discourage applications which the local community would consider to be inappropriate development given the local context of the village.
 Policies must be clearly written so that they can be easily interpreted and applied in the consideration and determination of planning applications.

-- 5.7 The Plan deliberately avoids repeating existing national or local planning policies.
+- 5.6 The Plan deliberately avoids repeating existing national or local planning policies.
 The proposed policies therefore focus on a relatively small number of key development issues in the area.
-For all other planning matters, the national and local policies of other planning documents the National Planning Policy Framework and the policies of the Aylesbury Vale development plan will continue to be used. - 5.8 Set out below are the proposed policies of the Plan.
+For all other planning matters, the national and local policies of other planning documents the National Planning Policy Framework and the policies of the Aylesbury Vale development plan will continue to be used. - 5.7 Set out below are the proposed policies of the Plan.
 Each policy has a number and title and the policy itself is written in bold italics for ease of reference.
 There is also a short statement explaining the intention of the policy and any other relevant background information.
 A summary of the locations of the policies is included at Appendix A.